 Recently my darling husband sent me an encouraging email.

-I was invited to share at a theological conference hosted by one of our Independent Christian Churches.
+A fews weeks before, I had been invited to share at a theological conference hosted by one of our Independent Christian Churches.
 Four speakers were asked to tackle the question, “What is the biblical view of a women’s role in church leadership?” from differing viewpoints.

 I had been spending much time in biblical research committed to “rightly handling God’s word.”
 I found myself in quite a stir over what I should or should not say.
 The news of John MacArthur’s “Go home!” in reference to Beth Moore was trending on social media.